 ICS 209 - Incident Status Summary - Is used for reporting information on significant incidents.
 It is not intended for every incident and would not be used on a short duration event.
 It contains basic information elements needed to support decision making.
 They are prepared and issued every 12 or 24 hours.
-It is a four page form with 53 blocks or sections and twelve pages of instructions which can be found in the FEMA ICS Forms Book (2010).

-The frequency of distributing information depends on the situation or circumstances and the kind and type information to be distributed.
+The frequency of distributing information depends on the situation or circumstances and the kind and type of information to be distributed.
 A developing situation or changes in environmental conditions (i.e. wind shift) may require more frequent distribution of information.
 Updates may need to be distributed after National Weather Service products are issued or updated at scheduled times during the day.
 The following are guidelines relating to frequency of distribution.